m0x6A/m0x6A/README.md

 - 👋 Hi, I’m @m0x6A
 - 👀 I’m interested in .Net and React
-- 🌱 I’m currently learning unit testing
+- 🌱 I’m currently learning different testing methodologies
 - 💞️ I’m looking to collaborate on C# projects
 - 📫 xdr(at)xdr.nu